Ozkanu/taslakwebsitesi/README.md

 # taslakwebsitesi
-It is a template base website, just for exercise
+It is a template based website, just for exercise